Enrolling Now Term 2 2026 starts June — Infant: 2 spots left · K1: 5 spots left | Book a Free Tour →

 Parents often confuse CDA with CCFA (Centre-Based Financial Assistance).
 Here's the key distinction:

-Many families benefit from both schemes simultaneously.
 At MapleBear Jurong West, we accept CDA payments and are also an approved centre for CCFA, giving eligible families maximum financial support.

 Other Government Support for Preschool Fees